 - A. As set forth herein, the provisions of Article 9 shall apply to all real property within a defined Overlay District as shown on the Newton Zoning Map.
 The provisions of the Overlay District will modify the form, location, and use of buildings by applying special dimensional, use, and other standards in a variety of areas in the City tailored to those specific areas and relevant policy objectives.
-Compliance with the Overlay District provisions may be voluntary or required based on the following criteria: - The owner of a lot or site may opt-in to an Overlay District by obtaining and exercising a building and/or zoning permit for development of the lot or site, or any portion thereof, under the provisions and standards of the Overlay District.
-Until a lot has opted-in to an Overlay District, future development on the lot or site, or any portion thereof, shall be in accordance with the underlying zoning district.
-When a lot or site, or any portion thereof, opts-in to an Overlay District, the lot or site shall be deemed to be zoned in the Overlay District and the provisions of Article 9 shall apply to and control any future development on the lot or site. - 2.
-Buildings or structures that lawfully exist, pursuant to the underlying zoning district, at the time a lot or site opts-in to an Overlay District shall be deemed a nonconforming building or structure and shall be subject to the provisions of Section 7.8.
-Lots or sites with uses that are not permitted in an Overlay District may not opt-in to the Overlay District. - B. Conflicts.
-If a lot is subject to the provisions and standards of an Overlay District, and where conflicts exist between the Overlay District and any other provision of the City of Newton Zoning Ordinance, the provisions and standards of the Overlay District shall take precedence and apply.
+Compliance with the Overlay District provisions may be voluntary or required based on the following criteria: - 1.
+The owner of a site may opt-in to an Overlay District by obtaining and exercising a building and/or zoning permit for development of the site, or any portion thereof, under the provisions and standards of the Overlay District.
+Until a site has opted-in to an Overlay District, future development on the site, or any portion thereof, shall be in accordance with the underlying zoning district.
+When a site, or any portion thereof, opts-in to an Overlay District, the site shall be deemed to be zoned in the Overlay District and the provisions of Article 9 shall apply to and control any future development on the site. - Buildings or structures that lawfully exist pursuant to the underlying zoning district at the time a site opts-in to an Overlay District shall be deemed a nonconforming building or structure and shall be subject to the provisions of Section 7.8.
+Sites with uses that are not permitted in an Overlay District may not opt-in to the Overlay District. - B. Conflicts.
+If a site is subject to the provisions and standards of an Overlay District, and where conflicts exist between the Overlay District and any other provision of the City of Newton Zoning Ordinance, the provisions and standards of the Overlay District shall take precedence and apply.